bitcamp/dev-team-training/dev-environments/README.md

 # 🧰 Setting Up Your Dev Environment
-While there are many ways to setup and customize your development environment, we'll walk through a
+While there are many ways to setup and customize your development environment, we'll walk through one recommended setup.

 ## Recommended Setup
 ### Text Editor